Integrable turbulence and formation of rogue waves: Conclusions and acknowledgements.

 We think that our results demonstrate that the MI of the condensate in the framework of the focusing NLS equation is not a very promising model for the studies of rogue waves phenomena.
 From one hand, our study reveals that the maximum increase in the probability of rogue waves occurrence is just about 2 times in comparison with Rayleigh predictions (\ref{WYR}).
 This is not a very promising value.
 From the other hand, the NLS equation is too specific model due to it's complete integrability that implies the conservation of infinite number of invariants.
 Thus, even a small correction to NLS equation that violates it's integrability may significantly change the scenario of rogue waves formation.
 We hope to illustrate this idea in our next publications.

 The authors thank E. Kuznetsov and A. Dyachenko for valuable discussions concerning this publication, M. Fedoruk for access to and V. Kalyuzhny for assistance with Novosibirsk Supercomputer Center.
-This work was done in the framework of Russian Science Foundation grant No. 14-22-00174 "Wave turbulence: theory, numerical simulation, experiment", and also supported by the program of Presidium of RAS "Fundamental problems of nonlinear dynamics in mathematical and physical sciences", program of support for leading scientific schools of Russian Federation and RFBR grant 12-01-00943-a.
+This work was done in the framework of Russian Science Foundation grant No. 14-22-00174 "Wave turbulence: theory, numerical simulation, experiment".